HaxeFoundation/HaxeManual/md/manual/cr-dce.md

 * `@:keepSub`: If used on a class, it works like `@:keep` on the annotated class as well as all subclasses.
 * `@:keepInit`: Usually, a class which had all fields removed by DCE (or is empty to begin with) is removed from the output.
 By using this metadata, empty classes are kept.

+If a class needs to be marked with `@:keep` from the command line, instead of editing its source code, there is a compiler macro available for doing so:
+--macro keep('type dot path')
+see the [http://api.haxe.org/haxe/macro/Compiler.html#keep](keep API) for details of this macro It will mark package, module or sub-type to be kept by DCE and includes them for compilation.

 The compiler automatically defines the flag `dce` with a value of either `"std"`, `"no"` or `"full"` depending on the active mode.
 This can be used in [conditional compilation](lf-condition-compilation.md).